News

 Pavilion: Purpose

-As such, it is primarily a projects list, an ongoing news update, and a place to keep track of actions.
+As such, Pavilion is primarily a projects list, an ongoing news update, and a place to keep track of actions.

-Since being founded in June 2002, Pavilion members have worked on projects ranging from brochure mailings to community discussions.
-Many of our members and contacts are extensively experienced in dealing with various topics relevant to multiplicity and social awareness.
+Since June 2002, Pavilion members have worked on projects ranging from brochure mailings to community discussions.
+Many of our members are experienced in dealing with topics relevant to multiple personality and social awareness.
 Pavilion updates and content are organized by Pavilion management, but are open to contributions and feedback from members of Pavilion, and from the public at large.

 Our Statement

-Our objective is to emphasize the experience of living as multiple, median or singlet; and to educate the public regarding misconceptions about multiplicity and helping multiples to protect their rights through education and awareness.
+Our objective is to emphasize the experience of living as multiple, and to educate the public regarding misconceptions about multiple personality and helping multiples to protect their rights through information and awareness.

 We are using a small number of catchwords merely to clarify differing types of experiences.
-These are not carved in stone; if you have your own words for these things, we'd love to hear them.
+These are not words that you "must" use; if you have your own words for these things, please let us know.

-We believe that it's not the label that matters, but the commonality of experience between plurals -- whether they experience plurality in the form of hosting, aspects, "parts of me," or what have you.
-We who have more than one person in our body -- no matter what the origin -- have struggles in common, and desire to be perceived as equal with any singlet in society - no more, and no less.
+We believe that it's not the label that matters, but the commonality of experience between plurals -- whether they experience plurality in the form of hosting, aspects, "parts of me," etc. We who have more than one person in our body -- no matter what the origin -- have struggles in common, and desire to be perceived as equal with any singlet in society - no more, and no less.

 Plurality is the experience of more than one person sharing a body.
 That is all.
-Whether you do or do not front for many others, or whether you are or are not a bonder within a body, with a few or many speaking to you, or if you are a group of few or many, the experience of being more than one, and the considerations of daily life faced by those who are more than one, are exactly the same.
+Whether you do or do not use the body on behalf of others, with a few or many speaking to you, or if you are a group of few or many all using the body, whether or not your group originated in traumatic experience, the experience of being more than one, and the considerations of daily life faced by those who are more than one, are exactly the same.

 In emphasizing our common ground, we hope to take positive action for mainstream acceptance of life-as-many -- the fact that healthy, well-balanced people can and do live with more than one voice, with more than one mind.